So What's Runner's Knee, Anyway?

 A dull aching around your knee may be a sign of the common injury.

-It’s possible that you might be experiencing the common injury, runner’s knee.
-So, what is it, anyways?
-It’s a casual term for an overuse injury called patellofemoral pain syndrome.
-It’s one of the most common causes of knee pain, and it often affects women more than men due to anatomical, hormonal, and neuromuscular differences.
+It's possible that you might be experiencing the common injury, runner's knee.
+So, what is it, anyway?
+It's a casual term for an overuse injury called patellofemoral pain syndrome.
+It's one of the most common causes of knee pain, and it often affects women more than men due to anatomical, hormonal and neuromuscular differences.

-Patellofemoral pain syndrome can occur in activities beyond running, such as hiking or those that involve jumping (think, burpees or jumping rope).
-Figuring out the cause will help you determine the right treatment plan — with the help of your doctor or physical therapist — to get you back out there and on your feet fairly quickly.
+Patellofemoral pain syndrome can occur in activities beyond running, such as hiking or those that involve jumping (think burpees or skipping).
+Figuring out the cause will help you determine the right treatment plan—with the help of your doctor or physiotherapist—to get you back out there and on your feet fairly quickly.

 What is runner's knee and what does it feel like?

-If you have runner’s knee, the dull pain will pop up just above, around or below the kneecap, said Brendan Martin, P.T., D.P.T., a physical therapist with Finish Line Physical Therapy in New York City.
+If you have runner's knee, the dull pain will pop up just above, around or below the kneecap, said Brendan Martin, P.T., D.P.T., a physiotherapist with Finish Line Physical Therapy in New York City.

-“Oftentimes, pain will be in a few places surrounding the knee and may even migrate,” Martin said, noting that the discomfort may hit at certain times, (aside from running) such as:
+"Often, pain will be in a few places surrounding the knee and may even migrate", Martin said, noting that the discomfort may hit at certain times (apart from running), such as: